lmotta/polygonclickmap/wiki_en.md

 The user clicking inside the region, the tool create automatically the limit of region.

 ## Dependences:
-* [SciPy](https://www.scipy.org/install.html) .
+* [SciPy](https://www.scipy.org/install.html) for fill holes.
 The QGIS install SciPy for Mac and Windows.

 ## Steps: